Getting started with Connect

 Step 2: Make the app files available to the internet

-In a new command line window, run the following command to expose your web server to the internet.
+In a new command line window, run this command to expose your web server to the internet.
 If your app is not

 running on port

-8000, then change the command to use your app's port number.
+8000, change the command to use your app's port number.

-You'll see a status page on your command line that shows the public URL of your tunnel and other information about
+You see a status page on the command line that shows the tunnel's public URL and other information about

-connections made over your tunnel.
-If your app is not running when you try to start ngrok, you'll see a
+connections made over the tunnel.
+If your app is not running when you try to start ngrok, you see a

 "Failed to complete tunnel connection" message.

-Get the HTTPS URL from the ngrok status page (1).
+Get the HTTPS URL from the ngrok status page.

 Edit the app descriptor file, and set the

-baseUrl property to the ngrok HTTPS URL (from the previous step).
+baseUrl property to the ngrok HTTPS URL.
 For example:

-Confirm that the descriptor is available by going to the ngrok HTTPS URL in your browser.
-For the URL shown in the image
+Confirm that the descriptor is available by opening the

 Step 3: Install and test your app

-We're nearly there!
-The final step in deploying your app is to install it in your Atlassian Cloud instance.
-You'll do
+The final step in deploying your app is to install it in your Atlassian cloud instance.
+You do

-this by adding a link to your app's descriptor file from your Atlassian Cloud instance.
-This allows Jira to install your app.
+this by adding a link to your app's descriptor file in your Atlassian cloud instance.
+This enables Jira to install your app.

 - Navigate to Jira in your Atlassian Cloud instance, then choose Jira settings (cog icon) > Apps > Manage apps.